- As low as $252/Night

 The space

-This beautiful 1st-floor condo in the infamous Arcadian Dunes community is just a block from the beach.
+This gorgeous 1st-floor condo in the infamous Arcadian Dunes community is just a block from the beach.
 Our condo features 2 bedrooms and 2 bathrooms ideally located in the highly desired Arcadian Shores area, with close proximity to both Myrtle Beach and North Myrtle Beach.
-You won't find another condo in Arcadian Dunes that has been meticulously remodeled & decorated like this one!
-The natural light highlights the elegantly decorated end unit on that overlooks one of the two pools.
+You won't find another condo in Arcadian Dunes that has been meticulously refreshed & decorated like this one!
+The natural light highlights the delightfully decorated end unit on that overlooks one of the two pools.
 Arcadian Dunes offers a clubhouse with 2 pools, a hot tub, Harry the Hats, the community's full service sports bar where you can get great food and cheap drinks after the other bars are closed, a exercise center, playground, covered gazebos, tennis court, and bicycle storage.
 This amenities rich community is close to fine dining, live music, shopping, the Tanger outlets, top-rated golf courses, the Apache fishing pier, and everything the Grandiose Strand has to offer!

 Guest access